Asynchronous communication in remote work and why it matters

 Why use asynchronous communication?

 Asynchronus communication is the most flexible approach to exchanging information.
-Unlike synchronised communication, it doesn’t require any prior planning, because the data you send can be accessed from anywhere, at any time.
-It can make discussions more productive, because it’s easier to refer back to an email query than it is to remember a question your colleague asked you verbally earlier in the day.
+Unlike synchronised communication, it doesn't require any prior planning.
+This is because the data you send can be accessed from anywhere, at any time.
+It can make discussions more productive, because it's easier to refer back to an email query than it is to remember a question your colleague asked you verbally earlier in the day.
 This helps conversations proceed more efficiently, despite the fact that they are more spread out over time.